Thesis Submission and Examination

 - Payment receipt of thesis examination fee and outstanding fees (if any)*

 iv.
-For students who are in receipt of the Lee Kong Chian Graduate Scholarship and the Singapore ETH Centre (SEC) – NUS Scholarship, please submit the items mentioned above to the Registrar's Office (Level 4, Lee Kong Chian Wing, University Hall).
+For students who are in receipt of the Lee Kong Chian Graduate Scholarship, the Singapore ETH Centre (SEC) - NUS Scholarship or are on the AUN/SEED-Net programme, please submit the items mentioned above to the Registrar's Office (Level 4, Lee Kong Chian Wing, University Hall).

 * Note for Payment: